navidmir/M202A_Project/README.md

 We faced an uphill task deploying the OS to different boards.
 Zephyr was difficult to deploy on Windows.
 In addition, Zephyr does not support all features on the boards or have all the APIs necessary for every function, for example multi-core or Cryptographic accelerators.

 Bossa has a version issue on Windows 7 and later.
 OpenOCD was difficult to use, so we could not do our usual “west flash” command.
-Instead we have to drop the zephyr.uf2 build file into the Pico which looks like a USB Flash Drive when the board is booted.
+Instead, we have to drop the zephyr.uf2 build file into the Pico which looks like a USB Flash Drive when the board is booted.

+Future Work

+Additional work into our research could include upgrading our board to use the Arduino’s 5V power supply to power the analog circuitry.
+Also, we could use a standalone ADC and not a breakout board.
+It would also be helpful to know what sampling rates we can achieve while not sacrificing performance.
+We could also confirm the upper limit of our platform’s measuring capabilities as this was never reached in the tests that we did.

+In terms of software, we could experiment with additional tests.
+Also, it would be good to redo the SHA-256 test with the cryptographic accelerators, which we would have to access ourselves using in-line assembly.

 References